 This coffee set has a backstory.
-We arrived in China where we would live for more than 13 years.
-It was August.
+We arrived in China where we would live for more than 13 years one very hot August night.
 Though I had packed a few Christmas treasures with us, I had no thought of Christmas trees or dishes.

-I cried as we drove away in the taxi with homesickness triggered by the high cost of the garland feeling we shouldnt buy it.
+I cried as we drove away in the taxi with homesickness triggered by the high cost of the garland feeling we shouldn’t buy it.
 We were on a tight budget.
 My husband was wonderful!
-When I told him the reason for my tears, he had the driver turn around in the congested traffic of taxis and bikes in wet rainy weather to go back to buy those garlands!
+When I told him the reason for my tears, he had the driver turn around in the congested traffic of taxis and bikes in wet cold rainy weather to go back to buy those garlands!

 I added the polka dot small plates.
 Those cute plates come out not only on other holidays but through out the year.

 The napkins were ones I bought because of the versatility of the colors knowing I would use them often.
 The frayed twine tied the silverware together added an extra touch to the farmhouse woodland theme.

 Using the bottle trees was a no brainer.
 See those trees in the snow scene decorating the coffee set!
 The black plaid brings out the black trim in a cheerful way; the blue seems bluer too.